 Some mildly fearful dogs may be treated by loving owners without professional help.
 In these cases, one must be patient and have an understanding of the dog's reality.
 Sometimes it's difficult to keep in mind that a dog who runs away from a welcoming owner is genuinely afraid.

 Greatly fearful dogs probably require professional help.
-Good obedience training schools for dogs go far beyond obedience issues and are better qualified than even the most loving owner (this can sometimes be a little hard to admit) to retrain a greatly fearful dog.
+Good obedience training schools for dogs go far beyond obedience issues and are better qualified than even the most loving owner to retrain a greatly fearful dog.
 In many cases, the outcome will be an improvement, not total rehabilitation.
 Look for a skilled dog trainer or behaviorist with excellent recommendations.

 If you feel your dog is frequently in a state of extreme fear and anxiety, talk to your veterinarian about your concerns.
 Your vet may prescribe medication and provide you with resources for training and behavior modification.
 Your vet may also refer you to a veterinary behaviorist, and applied animal behaviorist, or a skilled dog trainer.